addventures/devops/README.md

 PROJECTNAME.local | Access to Drupal.
 mail.PROJECTNAME.local | Mailhog interface that catches outbound e-mails. solr.PROJECTNAME.local | Solr admin interface.

+#### Multi-environment support

+Sometimes, it helps to have multiple local environments for the same platform.
+This is a common need when working on multiple tracks of work that conflict.
+So we provide support for any number of local environments for the same platform.

+#### Adding a new platform

+1. Run: `add platform:init`
+1. Open PR to merge ~/sys/project/devops in to addventures/devops.

 ### CI/CD